Day 7.5 : Ming Tombs

 DSC_3117

 The photo above shows a carving of a writhing dragon atop a stone column.
 These mythical beasts called hou were thought to report to the emperor.
-Even today there is a strange air about the place of power and mystery stopped in hundreds of years history!
+Even today there is a strange air about the place of power and mystery stopped in hundreds of years of history!

 More photos here.